East Linton Station

-As with any other planning application submitted to the local authority, submissions and comments regarding the applications will be welcomed by the council.
+As with any other planning application submitted to the local authority, submissions and comments regarding the applications were received by the council.

-Network Rail submitted a planning application for the development in December 2020 and it is presently being considered by East Lothian Council and it is open for public review and comment here.
+Network Rail submitted the planning application for the development in December 2020 and it was approved by East Lothian Council on September 2021.

 Will the station be accessible for all?

 Yes.
 The station will be fully accessible, with lifts and a footbridge enabling step free access to both platforms for persons of reduced mobility, and passengers with pushchairs/ luggage.

 How close will the station be to the nearest homes?

 The land allocated in the local development plan is being used to build the station.
 NR has also been allocated land to build the Council car park.

 How many parking spaces will there be and are there electric car charging points?

 The plan proposes 125 spaces in the car park.
 Initially 18 of these (approx. 15%) will offer electric-car charging points – however we will make provision for this number to grow in the future as required.

 The car park will also offer disabled spaces as well as drop-off point and bus/stop turning circle.

 When will the first and last train go through the station?

 We are working with Transport Scotland, train operators to provide a timetable which will provide a real alternative to the car.
 We will communicate that information widely, including the frequency and stopping patterns, when it has been finalised.

 How many train carriages will the new station be able to host?
 How long will the platforms be?

-East Linton station will be able to accommodate a 6 car carriage train
+East Linton station will be able to accommodate a 6 carriage train